kaluma-project/kaluma-project.github.io/src/markdown-pages/docs/api/cwy43.md

 ## Class: PicoCYW43

-An instance of `PicoCYW43` represents a Pico-W WiFi module.
+An instance of `PicoCYW43` represents a Pico-W and Pico2-W WiFi module.

 ### new PicoCYW43()